shankarpentyala07/GenAI/README.md

 ## What is Generative AI?
-### Generative AI is a form of AI in which models are trained to generate new original content based on natural language input.
+### generative AI, a branch of artificial intelligence that creates new content based on natural language input.
+Generative AI is typically built into software applications and uses language models trained with huge volumes of textual data to generate human-like natural language responses or even original images.
 In other words, you can describe a desired output in normal everyday language, and the model can respond by creating appropriate text, image or even code output

 ## Large Language Models
 ### Generative AI applications are powered by large language models (LLMs), which are a specialized type of machine learning model that you can use to perform natural language processing (NLP) tasks, including: